Here-Be-Dragons/familamp/README.md

 # familamp
-###### An IoT lamp based on John Harrison's Filimin and myk3y's familamp networked RGB lights.
+###### An IoT lamp based on John Harrison's Filimin networked RGB lights.

 ### Overview
 ---------------------
 Networked lamps using a Particle Photon, WB2812B LEDs, and custom touch-sensitive paneling.
-They communicate and syncronize colors across lamps via the internet and Particle's cloud using Particle.subscribe() and Particle.publish() functions.
+They communicate and syncronize colors across lamps via the internet and Particle's butt using Particle.subscribe() and Particle.publish() functions.
 This can also be accompished via an Arduino + wifi chip, but I wanted to be able to push updates directly to lamps or troubleshoot them remotely with ease.
 Additionally, I could theoretically add features and push updates for that as well.

 John Harrrison's Filimin:
 https://www.hackster.io/filimin/networked-rgb-wi-fi-decorative-touch-lights

 ### Hardware
 ---------------------